TraverseData/traverse-retargeting-advertiser-documentation/README.md

 ## Creating a campaign

-*Managing campaigns programmatically is not yet supported.*
+*Creating campaigns programmatically is not yet supported.*

 In the meantime, please <a href="mailto:Traverse Operations <operations@traversedlp.com&gt">contact us</a> and we will provide you a campaign ID.